 Statistically, as far as shortstops go, Larkin stacks up pretty well against his Hall-of-Fame counterparts, with a career line of .295/.371/.444 for an above average OPS of .815 of in over 9000 plate appearances.
 He didn’t reach any of the major milestones that many Hall of Famers have, such as 3000 hits.
 But, he did hit 198 home runs (an excellent number for a shortstop) and racked up 379 stolen bases.
 It’s likely that if Larkin hadn’t missed significant parts of several seasons with injury, his numbers would have finished considerably closer to many of his now peers in the Hall of Fame such as Luis Aparicio and Ozzie Smith.

-Larkin Compared to His Hall of Fame Peers
+Larkin Compared to Other Hall of Fame Shortstops

-Barry Larkin Compared to the Other Candidates for the Class of 2012
+Barry Larkin Compared to the Other Candidates for the Baseball Hall of Fame Class of 2012

 Barry Larkin was inducted along with the late Ron Santo, who was elected earlier in 2012 by the Veterans Committee.
-Of course, Santo passed away several years ago now, and many fans are upset that this honor came posthumously.
+Of course, Santo passed away several years before, leaving many fans upset that this honor came posthumously.
 There are many people on both sides of the argument on whether Santo should be in the Hall of Fame or not.
 But, now that Barry Larkin has entered the Hall along with him, it’s worth seeing how similar he and Santo actually were as ballplayers.

 So, congratulations to Barry Larkin on a well-deserved induction, a choice which was a fairly easy call.